23 Stunning Light Brown Kitchen Cabinets That Will Transform Your Cooking Area

 Shop The Look:

-- Natural white oak flooring with matte finish
+- Natural white oak vinyl plank flooring peel and stick

 - Woven rattan storage baskets for pantry